awsdocs/amazon-s3-userguide/doc_source/enabling-cors-examples.md

 This section shows you how to enable CORS using the Amazon S3 console, the Amazon S3 REST API, and the AWS SDKs\.
 To configure your bucket to allow cross\-origin requests, you add a CORS configuration to the bucket\.
 A CORS configuration is a document that defines rules that identify the origins that you will allow to access your bucket, the operations \(HTTP methods\) supported for each origin, and other operation\-specific information\.
 In the S3 console, the CORS configuration must be a JSON document\.

-For examples CORS configurations in JSON and XML, see [CORS configuration](ManageCorsUsing.md)\.
+For example CORS configurations in JSON and XML, see [CORS configuration](ManageCorsUsing.md)\.

 ## Using the S3 console<a name="add-cors-configuration"></a>